Merovex/verkilo-script/README.md

 * Top and Inner margins are 2cm.
 * Outer and bottom margins are 17mm.
-* When configuratoin `bleed` is `true`, then the paper size and margins are increased by 3mm wide and 6mm high.
+* When configuration `bleed` is `true`, then the paper size and margins are increased by 3mm wide and 6mm high.

 **Warning:** Failure to use one of the listed trim sizes will cause the compilation to fail.
 Defaults to `Trade`.